lucianodlf/vuejs.org/src/v2/api/index.md

   Un objeto representando las propiedades actuales que un componente recibió.
 La instancia Vue provee acceso a estas propiedades en su objeto _props_.

-  An object representing the current props a component has received.
-The Vue instance proxies access to the properties on its props object.

 ### vm.$el

 - **Tipo:** `HTMLElement`